 To reduce unnecessary breakage, and ensure effective cleaning, glass racks are divided into compartments designed to hold your glasses into place during washing, storage, and even transport.
 Keep in mind though that the sizes of these compartments, and hence the number of compartments per glass rack, vary by brand.

-We carry economical Noble glass racks along with Vollrath, Carlisle, and Cambro brand glass racks.
+Tip: We carry economical Noble glass racks along with Vollrath, Carlisle, and Cambro brand glass racks.
 Though some racks, like our Noble glass racks, stack with other manufacturers' racks, it is best to stick with only one brand to ensure proper fit for your glassware, as well as safe, secure stacking of multiple glass racks.

 Determining the proper height is crucial in ensuring safe glass washing, storage, and transport.
 Commercial glass racks that are too short raise the risk of glass chippage and breakage during handling.
+If the glasses are taller than the rack itself, they are more susceptible to breakage.
+Adding extenders to the rack enables you to easily extend the height of the rack.
 If either width or height falls between two sizes, always choose the larger size.
 Use our glass rack chooser to find the correct glass rack for your glasses.

 Glass racks come in open or closed varieties.
 Each has its benefits and limitations.